-I can imagine that a British traveler, with their well known love of a cup of tea, might think it important to know whether or not you are allowed to take tea bags in hand luggage on a trip, particularly if traveling abroad.
+I can imagine that a British traveler, with their well-known love of a cup of tea, might think it important to know whether or not you are allowed to take tea bags on a plane with you on a trip, particularly if traveling abroad.

-Fortunately in most instances you can take your favorite tea bags in your carry on bags with you when traveling.
+Fortunately in most instances you can take your favorite tea bags in your carry on bags with you when traveling and also in your checked luggage.
 But if flying internationally it can depend on the country you are visiting so you will need to check the local regulations.

 Apart from British tea lovers, many other people like to take their favorite tea with them on vacation, or a business trip, to drink in their hotel rooms while they are away.